About this Place Practical InformationLearn More

 Caution is also required when driving in winter.
 Slippery road conditions, drifting, and blowing snow can sometimes make driving treacherous.
 When road conditions are not optimal, it is imperative that you slow down and use caution while driving.
 For information on road conditions, use the Highway Cameras from the Department of Transportation and Works and Weather Forecasts.

-Q: How do I travel to Saint-Pierre et Miquelon?
+Q: What should I know about travelling to Saint-Pierre et Miquelon?

 A: Saint-Pierre et Miquelon is a French territory 19 kilometres from the town of Fortune on the Burin Peninsula, on the south coast of the island of Newfoundland.
-You can reach Saint-Pierre et Miquelon by ferry or air.
+You can reach Saint-Pierre et Miquelon by passenger ferry or air.
+Visit Tourism St. Pierre et Miquelon for more information on entry requirements and travel options, as well as suggestions for places to stay and visit.

 Please note that Saint-Pierre Time is half an hour ahead of Newfoundland Time.
 So, when it’s 2:15pm in Saint-Pierre, it’s 1:45pm in Fortune.

-Whether you're entering by air, land, or water, we recommend you carry a valid passport for visiting Newfoundland and Labrador from the United States a passport may be required by your airline or alternative transportation authority, as it is the only universally accepted identification document.
+Whether you're entering by air, land, or water, we recommend you carry a valid passport.
+A passport may be required by your airline or alternative transportation authority, as it is the only universally accepted identification document.

 Re-entry to the United States requires a passport, passport card, or a trusted traveller card, such as a Nexus card.
 Please consult the United States Department of State website for full details.

-If you visit the French islands of Saint-Pierre et Miquelon from Newfoundland and Labrador, you'll have to clear Canadian Customs in Fortune upon your return.
+A: As Newfoundland and Labrador is a province of Canada, Canadian citizens do not require a passport to travel here.
+However, if you intend to visit the French islands of Saint-Pierre et Miquelon from Newfoundland and Labrador, you'll have to clear Canadian Customs in Fortune upon your return.
 Canadians visiting for short periods of time do not require a passport, but must show a valid driver's licence, citizenship card, permanent resident card, student card, or a social insurance card with an embedded photo.
-Americans must show valid passports.

 Q: What can I bring to and from Newfoundland and Labrador?
 What are your customs regulations?